tonethar/IGME-330-Master/notes/1-ml-pre-trained-models.md

  - 2. Models - they can be *pre-trained* like ImageNet (which we will use today) or we can train them ourselves (for example with [Teachable Machine](https://teachablemachine.withgoogle.com/))
  - 3. Datasets
    - we will be looking at *supervised learning* in this class - which makes use of *labeled* datasets where we provide the API with training data that consists of an *input* (for example a "vectorized" image or piece of text) and the desired *output* value (ex. a label such as "dog")
+- Another technique is *transfer learning* - which is the reuse of a pre-trained model on a new problem - which is actually what Teachable Machine is doing
 - The trained model is only as "good" as the dataset it's given:
   - https://towardsdatascience.com/a-dataset-is-a-worldview-5328216dd44d
-- Another technique is *transfer learning* - which is the reuse of a pre-trained model on a new problem - which is actually what Teachable Machine is doing
+  - ml5 has a *Model and Data Provenance* section for the models it uses - https://learn.ml5js.org/#/reference/image-classifier?id=model-and-data-provenance

 <hr>